Joey (later to Chandler): Va fa Napoli, ah! translation

 - In the play "A Gulag Mouse" the Russian characters all speak English - except for the curse words, which are all in Russian.

-- "Vaffanculo" is also used by Rizzo in Grease in the song "Look At Me, I'm Sandra Dee".
+- The "Vaffanculo" variant "Fongool" is used by Rizzo in Grease in the song "Look At Me, I'm Sandra Dee".
+The 2016 remake replaces it with "Be cool".

 - In Hamilton, the Marquis de La Fayette says "Tell the King 'Casse toi!'"
 "Casse toi" is a French expression roughly equivalent to "fuck off."
 "Casse toi" also addresses the king as a peer, not as an authority figure.